 Menopause

-Migrant Women and Environmental & Occupational Health Issues
+Women and Environmental & Occupational Health Issues

 Pesticide Exposure

-In addition to direct pesticide exposure, migrant women experience other occupational and environmental risks associated with their working and living conditions.
+In addition to direct pesticide exposure, farmworker women experience other occupational and environmental risks associated with their working and living conditions.
 Occupational risk can also be transferred to women from family members through secondhand exposure to chemicals and through location of housing close to agricultural fields.¹

-It is essential that clinicians and others serving migrant and farmworker populations have access to research, training and culturally appropriate tools that can help them provide adequate care to their patients.
-See the Resources sidebar for relevant resources and links below to a few of MCN’s many resources for clinicians on environmental health:
+It is essential that clinicians and others serving farmworker populations have access to education, training, and tools that can help them provide adequate care to their patients.
+Here are some resources:

 References: